erlang/otp/lib/asn1/doc/guides/asn1_getting_started.md

 ### CHOICE

-The type `CHOICE` is a space saver and is similar to the concept of a 'union' in C.
+The type `CHOICE` is a space saver and is similar to the concept of union in C.

 Assume the following: